FransBouma/Massive/README.markdown

 Massive was started by Rob Conery and [has been transfered](https://twitter.com/robconery/status/573139252487323648) to Frans Bouma on March 4th, 2015.
 It's a small MicroORM based on the `Expando` or `dynamic` type and allows you to work with your database with almost no effort.
 The design is based on the idea that the code provided to you in this repository is a start: you get up and running in no-time and from there edit and alter it as you see fit.

 ## Current Status
+.NET Core is now supported!
+See the end of this README document.

 Massive is currently on v2.0.
 To obtain the old v1.0 code, please select the v1.0 branch in the GitHub menu or click [here](https://github.com/FransBouma/Massive/tree/v1.0).

 ## Installation